DistributedComputing/CM/README.md

 # DistributedComputing/CM

-This repository contains modular and reusable teaching materials used to build the slides for the Distributed Systems course at Nantes Université.
+This repository contains modular and reusable teaching materials used to build the slides for the Concurrent Programming and Distributed Systems courses at Nantes Université.
 See the [course organization](https://github.com/DistributedComputing/) for the course description and additional resources.

 ## Repository structure